MrT-Stephens/CPP-INI-Config-File-library/README.md

 ### Generating / inputting the INI
 To generate or input a file you can use one of two constructors.

-The first constructor will take no parameters and will use `\FileConfig.ini` as a default file name and either input the file if it already exists in the project's directory or will generate a new file with the default name:
+The first constructor will take no parameters and will use `\UserConfig.ini` as a default file name and either input the file if it already exists in the project's directory or will generate a new file with the default name:
 ```C++
 //Default constructor.
 mrt::ConfigFile<std::string> file;